» Home » HOT » Analytical Methods & Results

 temperature = 1/{a + b[ln(fo/f)] + c[ln2(fo/f)] + d[ln3(fo/f)]} - 273.15

 For each sensor, the final calibration consists of two parts: first, a single "baseline" calibration is chosen from among the ensemble of calibrations during the year; second, for each cruise a temperature-independent offset is applied to remove the temporal trend due to sensor drift.
-The offset, a linear function of time, is calculated by least squares fit to the 0-30 Deg C average of each calibration during the year.
-The maximum drift correction in 2005 was less than 0.2 x 10-3 Deg C for the data collected with these sensors, the only exception was sensor #1489 used in some casts during HOT-175, for these casts the temperature drift correction was 0.9 x 10-3 C. The baseline calibration is selected as the one for which the trend-corrected average from 0-5 Deg C is nearest to the ensemble mean of these averages.
+The offset, a linear function of time, is calculated by least-squares fit to the 0-30 Deg C average of each calibration during the year.
+The maximum drift correction in 2021 was less than 4 x 10-4 Deg C for the data collected with these sensors.
+The baseline calibration is selected for which the trend-corrected average from 0-5 Deg C is nearest to the ensemble mean of these averages.

 A small residual pressure effect on the temperature sensors documented in Tupas et al. (1997) has been removed from measurments obtained with our sensors.
 Another correction to our temperature measurements was for the viscous heating of the sensor tip due to the water flow.
 This correction is thoroughly documented in Tupas et al. (1997).

-Dual sensors were used during each of the 2005 cruises.
-The temperature differences between sensor pairs were calculated for each cast to evaluate the quality of the data, and to identify possible problems with the sensors.
+Dual sensors were used during each of the 2021 cruises.
+The temperature differences between sensor pairs were calculated for each cast to evaluate the data quality and identify possible sensor problems.
 Means and standard deviations of the differences in 2-dbar bins were calculated from the ensemble of all casts at Station ALOHA for each cruise.
-Both sensors performed correctly during the 2005 cruises, showing temperature differences within expected values.
+Both sensors performed correctly during the 2021 cruises, showing temperature differences within expected values.
 The mean temperature difference as a function of pressure was typically less than 1 x 10-3 Deg C, with a standard deviation of less than 0.5 x 10-3 Deg C below 500 dbar.
 The largest variability was observed in the thermocline, with standard deviation values up to 5 x 10-3 Deg C.

 Conductivity

-For each sensor, the nominal calibrations were used for data acquisition, and a final calibration was determined empirically from salinities of discrete water samples acquired during each cast.
-Prior to empirical calibration, conductivity was corrected for thermal inertia of the glass conductivity cell as described in Chiswell et. al. (1990).
+For each sensor, the nominal calibrations were used for data acquisition, and a final calibration was determined empirically from the salinities of discrete water samples acquired during each cast.
+Before empirical calibration, conductivity was corrected for the thermal inertia of the glass conductivity cell as described in Chiswell et. al. (1990).

 A least squares fit (ΔC = b0 + b1C + b2C2) to the CTD-bottle conductivity differences was used.
-One cruise during 2005 required a quadratic calibration (HOT-175).
+None of the cruises required a quadratic calibration.
 The calibrations were best below 500 dbar because the weaker vertical salinity gradients at depth lead to less error when the bottle and CTD pressures are slightly mismatched.

-The final step of conductivity calibration was a cast-dependent bias correction as described in Tupas et. al. (1993) to allow for drift during each cruise or for sudden offsets due to fouling.
+The final step of conductivity calibration was a cast-dependent bias correction described in Tupas et. al. (1993) to allow for drift during each cruise or sudden offsets due to fouling.
+Note that a change of 1 x 10-4 Siemens m-1 in conductivity is approximately equivalent to 0.001 in salinity.

 Oxygen

 Water bottle oxygen data were screened and the oxygen sensors were empirically calibrated following procedures described previously (Winn et. al. 1991; Tupas et. al., 1993).
-The calibration procedure follows Owens and Millard (1985), and consists of fitting a non-linear equation to the CTD oxygen current and oxygen temperature.
-The bottle values of dissolved oxygen and the downcast CTD observations at the potential density of each bottle trip were grouped together for each cruise to find the best set of parameters with a non-linear least squares algorithm.
-Two sets of parameters were usually obtained per HOT cruise, corresponding to the casts at Station 1 and 2 (calibration coefficients from cast 2 are also used to calibrate the cast at station 6, 50 and 51).
+The calibration procedure follows Owens and Millard (1985) and fits a non-linear equation to the CTD oxygen current and oxygen temperature.
+The bottle values of dissolved oxygen and the downcast CTD observations at the potential density of each bottle trip were grouped for each cruise to find the best set of parameters with a non-linear least squares algorithm.
+Two sets of parameters were usually obtained per HOT cruise, corresponding to the casts at Station 1 and 2 (calibration coefficients from cast 2 are also used to calibrate the cast at station 6, 50 and 52).
 The calibration procedure for the Sea-Bird SBE-43 sensors is documented in Santiago-Mandujano et. al. (2001).

 Dual sensors were used during cruises, but only the sensor whose data were deemed more reliable is reported.